Agriculture

 Climate

-Pomegranates, due their hardy nature and wider adaptability, grow well in temperate, subtropical, and tropical climates.
-In temperate regions, pomegranates are deciduous, and in tropical and sub-tropicals, these trees are partially deciduous or evergreen.
+Pomegranates, due to their hardy nature and wider adaptability, grow well in temperate, subtropical, and tropical climates.
+In temperate regions, pomegranates are deciduous, and in tropical and subtropical regions, these trees are partially deciduous or evergreen.
 The best climatic conditions are:

 • Climate: Semi-arid climate with hot summers and cold winters